+Municip palityDate

+Reportin ng unitContest

-This checklist is designed to facilitate uniform practices and is to be completed simultaneously with the recount process for each reporting unit in the recount.
+necklist is designed to facilitate uniform practices and is to be completed aneously with the recount process for each reporting unit in the recount

+Compare and reconcile poll lists.

+Absentee ballot review: number, rejected, defective envelopes, all certificates.

+Verify tamper evident serial number on ballot container matches seal number written on Inspectors' Statement (EL-104) and Ballot Container Certification (EL-101).

+Ballot count.

-- Compare and reconcile poll lists. - Absentee ballot review: number, rejected, defective envelopes, all certificates. - □ Verify tamper evident serial number on ballot container matches seal number written on Inspectors' Statement (EL-104) and Ballot Container Certification (EL-101). - Ballot count. - Review ballots marked "rejected," "defective," or "objected to." - Separate absentee ballots and drawdown (May be skipped if the number of absentee ballots equals the number of proper envelopes). - Reconcile the number of ballots with the number of voters. - Treatment of excess ballots (May be skipped if the number of voters equals or exceeds the number of ballots.) - Q Review provisional ballots. - Hand count paper ballots. - Sort ballots by candidate. - Create stacks of a fixed number. - Tally the stacks using duplicate original tally sheets (EL-105). - Add in any votes counted separately by other methods. - Secure the original election materials. - Prepare canvass statement. - Prepare minutes for each reporting unit and attach completed checklist to minutes.
+Review ballots marked "rejected," "defective," or "objected to."
+Review remade ballots against originals to confirm accuracySeparate absentee ballots and drawdown (May be skipped if the number of absentee ballots equals the number of proper envelopes).
+Reconcile the number of ballots with the number of voters.
+Treatment of excess ballots (May be skipped if the number of voters equals or exceeds the number of ballots.)

+Review provisional ballots.

+Hand count paper ballots.

+Sort ballots by candidate.
+Create stacks of a fixed number.
+Tally the stacks using duplicate original tally sheets (EL-105).
+Add in any votes counted separately by other methods.
+Secure the original election materials.

+Prepare canvass statement.

+Prepare minutes for each reporting unit and attach completed checklist to minutes.